 Like the NV4500, the New Venture Gear NV5600 offers a single overdrive.
 However, thanks to its addition gear it doesn’t have the steep ratio drop-off the NV4500 does between First and Second, Second and Third, and Third and Fourth.
-When heavy towing, this makes the NV5600 the better candidate for keeping big loads moving.
+When heavy towing, especially with a 5.9L Cummins transmission, this makes the NV5600 the better candidate for keeping big loads moving.
 And thanks to its larger, beefier internals, the cast-iron case, aluminum bellhousing six-speed gearbox outweighs the NV4500 by a whopping 165 pounds (360 pounds vs. the NV4500’s 195 pounds).
 The NV5600 was first placed in service in Dodge Rams for the ’01 model year, behind the high output version of the 24-valve ISB Cummins.
 It was in use in Rams through the ’05 model year.

 NV5600 Gear Ratios